 1. Local Contractor with a Local Address and Phone Number

 You will want to make sure the contractor you’re dealing with is local and has a verifiable physical address and phone number.
 Some websites are just a referral company posing as a roofing contractor.
 Once they get your information, they will farm out your roofing project to another company.
-Then, they refer your project to a roofing company and get a referral fee from the contractor they referred your project to.
+Then, they refer your project to a roofing company and collect a referral fee from the contractor they referred your project to.
 Most contractors will pass the cost of that referral fee on to the customer.

 2. Be Wary of Unsolicited Offers